Procedure (business)

 A procedure is a document that instructs workers on executing one or more activities of a business process.
 It describes the sequence of steps, and specifies for each step what needs to be done, often including when the procedure should be executed and by whom.

-Organizations typically document procedures in their published Policy and Procedures guide, or their Standard Operating Procedure guide.

-For example all airlines provide their pilots a S.O.P which holds all the information regarding flying.
+Organizations typically document procedures in their published policy and procedures guide, or their standard operating procedure (S.O.P.) guide.
+A procedures manual or procedural manual typically gathers together a number of procedures used within an organisation, or for a specific set of functions.
+For example all airlines give their pilots a S.O.P which holds all the information regarding flying.
 While procedures typically detail high level steps, a Work Instruction would provide more detail, for example the tools to use and how precisely to use the tools to carry out the procedure.